chihfanhsu/gaze_correction/README.md

 Push 'r' key when focusing the "local" window and gaze your head on the "remote" window to start gaze correction. <br />
 Push 'q' key when focusing the "local" window to leave the program. <br />
 <br />
-P.S.
-The video will delay at beginning because the TCP socket, and the video will be on time after few seconds. <br />
+*The video will delay at beginning because the TCP socket, and the video will be on time after few seconds. <br />
 <br />
 ![System usage Example](https://github.com/chihfanhsu/gaze_correction/blob/master/imgs/system_usage.png)